-But honestly, other than wearing my sneakers on the plane to get to and from the island, I – and just about everyone else staying there – lived in my flips flops the entire time!
-So much so, I actually developed a blister between my toes by the end of the week.
+But honestly, other than wearing my sneakers on the plane to get to and from the island, I – and just about everyone else staying there – lived in our flips flops the entire time!
 I wore my wedges to dinner and a maxi dress on the first night and felt very dressed up after I saw many other people wearing shorts, singlets and flip flops.

 How Long Should You Stay For?

-Sun Hat – I was silly and completely forgot to pick up my sun hat as I walked out the door on my way to the airport.
-When I realised, I thought surely the island would have a gift shop that sells hats.
+Sun Hat – One of the best Maldives travel tips I can offer… because I was silly and completely forgot to pick up my sun hat as I walked out the door on my way to the airport.
+When I realized, I thought surely the island would have a gift shop that sells hats.
 And yes, they did.
 For $450 USD each… WTF?!
 There was no way I was going to spend that much money on a hat, so it was lucky that I remembered to bring…

-Sunscreen – While the sun in the Maldives is nowhere near as strong as Australia, you can still get burnt.
+Reef-safe Sunscreen – While the sun in the Maldives is nowhere near as strong as Australia, you can still get burnt.
 And you’ll be spending most of your time at the beach or around the pool!
-Suncreen is also hard to buy/pricey at the resorts.
+Sunscreen is also hard to buy/pricey at the resorts.

 Travel Sickness Medication – If you experience a bit of travel sickness in light bumpy airplanes or boats, definitely pack some of these bad boys.